By | Aug 27, 2019 | Categories: Legal Leadership |

 Companies with Above-Average Diversity Also Have Higher Innovation Revenues

-A few weeks ago, I interviewed BarkerGilmore Senior Advisor Michelle Banks to get her thoughts on improving diversity and inclusion in companies and legal departments.
-Looking at the innovation/profitability equation, I asked Marla Persky, another of our distinguished Senior Advisors, to comment on her experience with diversity in the workplace.
+A few weeks ago, I interviewed BarkerGilmore Strategic Advisor and Coach Michelle Banks to get her thoughts on improving diversity and inclusion in companies and legal departments.
+Looking at the innovation/profitability equation, I asked Marla Persky, another of our distinguished Strategic Advisors and Coaches, to comment on her experience with diversity in the workplace.

 This is what Marla had to say.